dumeixiang/mini-w11-indi3-databrick/README.md

 Week 11: Data Pipeline with Databricks

 Requirements

-Create a data pipeline using Databricks
+Create a data pipeline using Databricks.
 Include at least one data source and one data sink

 Deliverables

+1. upload  LA Crime data to databrick.
-Databricks notebook or script
+2.  use Databricks notebook or script to retrieve data
-Document or video demonstrating the pipeline
+3.  use notebook to explore and create data visualization

 ## References